NHSDigital/hello-world-auth-examples/application-restricted-api-key-tutorials/java/README.md

 - when creating a new app, you need to select the 'Environment'.
 For this tutorial select 'Sandbox'.
 - when editing your application details and selecting the API you want to use, select 'Hello World (Sandbox)'.
-You might be prompted for a callback URL which is not required for the signed API Key authentication method, so you can enter a dummy value such as `https://www.example.com`.
+You might be prompted for a callback URL which is not required for the API Key authentication method, so you can enter a dummy value such as `https://www.example.com`.

 - make note of your `API Key`.